This post discusses how to use NPS scores to propel a company’s growth.

 But before we get to that, I think I need to explain why I decided that we must tackle the issue.

-You see, NPS has become a standard – but also, a bit of buzzword – among SaaS brands.
-Almost everyone in SaaS has tried (or thinks of trying) to run a net promoter score survey.
+You see, NPS has become a standard – but also, a bit of a buzzword.
+Almost every new company has tried (or thinks of trying) to run a net promoter score survey.

 The problem?
-Well, based on my many interactions with SaaS founders, marketers, and growth people, I’ve noticed that only a few have realized what they could actually use those NPS scores for.
+Well, based on my many interactions with business owners, marketers, and growth people, I’ve noticed that only a few have realized what they could actually use those NPS scores for.

 It wasn’t much different for me too.
 I ran my first NPS campaign with a very simple goal, actually, and I am not ashamed to admit it.